Your baby has arrived! Welcome to the fourth trimester, the phrase commonly used for the three months after delivery.

 If you weren’t able to stock your freezer before delivering your baby, there are other options for easy, hassle-free meals, including some great meal-delivery apps right at your fingertips.
 (One of my friends even put a Postmates gift card on her registry; it ended up being one of her favorite gifts!)
 You can also have your groceries delivered.

-Allow your friends to set up a meal train (you can add social-distancing instructions) or order you a meal from your favorite restaurant.
+Allow your friends to set up a meal train or order you a meal from your favorite restaurant.

 2. Take as much maternity leave as you can.